Whether you have 1 or 100 employees, there is a wide range of retirement plans designed to meet your needs.

 Starting a retirement savings plan for your small business will not only provide a tremendous benefit to your workers in helping them save for their golden years but will also provide a lucrative award for you and your key executives.

-If you’re wondering, “What retirement plan is right for my small business?” – Ubiquity has answers.
+You may be wondering, “What retirement plan is right for my small business?”
+Ubiquity has answers.
 As a leading 401(k) plan provider, Ubiquity has been advising small business clients such as yourself on this very matter since 1999.
 What follows is an exploration of common types of 401(k) plans, as well as popular plan features you may consider adding.

 Best of all, the plan offers tax-deferred growth, and incorporated businesses may write off contributions as a business expense.
 Even if the business is not incorporated, business owners can deduct their contributions from taxable income for the year.
 The only caveat is that you’ll have to hire a plan administrator and file Form 5500 with the IRS annually once the plan reaches $250,000 in assets.

 The SIMPLE 401(k) is an option for companies with fewer than 100 employees that wish to bypass some of the administrative burdens of a traditional 401(k).